-It can be easily seen that the impedance is approx. 80 $\Omega$ and is thus clearly above the system impedance of 50 $\Omega$ of the measuring system, as required by the standard, [5].
+It can be easily seen that the impedance is approximately 80 Ω and is thus clearly above the system impedance of 50 Ω of the measuring system, as required by the standard5.
 The measuring adapter shows an ideal behavior with regard to the transfer impedance from the inner to the outer circuit, since all components are made of solid metal.

-5. Comparison of simulation and measurement
+Comparison of Simulation and Measurement